2021 Annual International Conference

 - Conference Contacts

-Conference Proceedings are in review as of November 9.
+Conference Proceedings are available at ABC Publications.
 For questions about Proceedings, contact Leigh Ann Whittle, Proceedings Editor.
 Submitter can click here to learn of review results and how to edit or upload longer material.

 By October 14, registered attendees will receive an email from: email@example.com Speakers will also get an email from that address.
 Act on those two emails upon receipt.
 Add firstname.lastname@example.org to your contacts to help keep it from landing in junk mail.
 Ask your provider to safelist this address.